From Wikipedia, the free encyclopedia.

 The word ajvar comes from the Turkish word havyar, meaning salted fish eggs, and shares that origin with the word caviar.

-The preparation of ajvar is quite complicated and requires a certain amount of manual labor, especially for skinning the cooked peppers.
-The cultivar mainly used is a bell pepper called roga, which is horned, which is broad, red, horn-shaped, has a skin relatively easy to remove and ripens at the end of September.
-Traditionally prepared in mid-autumn, when peppers are most abundant, family and neighbors often gather to prepare it.
+The preparation of ajvar is quite complicated and requires a certain amount of manual labor, especially skinning the cooked peppers.
+The cultivar mainly used is a bell pepper called roga, which is horned, broad, red, horn-shaped, has a skin relatively easy to remove, and ripens at the end of September.
+Traditionally prepared in mid-autumn, when peppers are most abundant, family and neighbors often gather to prepare them.

-Homemade Ajvar from Leskovac and Macedonian Ajvar is registered at the World Intellectual Property Organization to protect their brand name.
+Homemade Ajvar from Leskovac and Macedonian Ajvar is registered at the World Intellectual Property Organization to protect its brand name.